-Table 4: Data Options for Great Britain
+Table 3: Data Options for Great Britain

-Option Name Description Database Specifies the database to be defined in the Management e used for geocoding.
-Only databases that have been Console are available.
+Option Name Description Database Specifies the database to be used for geocoding.
+Only databases that have been defined in the Management Console are available.
 Database preference Specifies which geocoding databases to use.
 One of the following: Prefer custom database Use both standard databases and custom databases, but give preference to candidates from custom databases.
 Use this option if you feel your custom database is superior to the standard database.
 Prefer standard database Use both standard databases and custom databases, but give preference to candidates from standard databases.
 Use custom databases only Use only custom databases.
 Ignore standard databases.
 Use standard databases only Use only standard databases.
 Ignore custom databases.
 Use both custom and standard databases Use both standard databases and custom databases.
 In cases where candidates are returned from both, the standard database is preferred.
 Default.
-Note: This option is not available for Great Britain (GBR) because the GBR
+Note: This option is not available for Great Britain (GBR) becau not available for Great Britain (GBR) because the GBR